Riya-Jalgaonkar/ToDoApp/README.md

 Allows users to mark tasks as completed or incomplete.

 #### 7.Task Tile:
-Each task is represented as a tile in the list.
+Each task is represented as a tile in the list. <br>
 <img src="https://github.com/Riya-Jalgaonkar/ToDoApp/assets/136700099/9c781b51-f53f-418d-922f-b0a58ba1e6db" width="100" height="180">

 #### 8.List View: